devwasabi/Rent-a-Crowd-DB/README.md

 A bit of setup is needed on the database engine on the first run, as the Flyway migrations don't create the RentACrowd database for us.
 In `schema-model/DB-Init.sql`, I provided some scripts that create the database and a sample user script.
 To allow the Flyway scripts to run, though, we used the root user, created by Amazon when the database was created.

+# Workflow Creation
+Set up the github secrets for database migration job and the database deployment job.
+In order to give the workflow permission to deploy the database server on aws, aws credentials are required, which are set up in github secrets.
+In order to give the workflow permission to migrate the changes made to the database, we need to create github secrets (DB_USERNAME and DB_PASSWORD), which will be used to get access to the database during migration.
+Every time there changes made to the github branch (push or pull requests), the 2 jobs will run, which thus continuously deploys our database and migrates changes made to our database.